Colorado Free Application Days October 7 – 9th

 Are you a Colorado resident planning to stay in Colorado for college?
 Make sure you activate your College Opportunity Fund!

 Curious how much merit aid the college of your choice is likely to give?
-Check out a new interactive listing of more than 600 colleges from Education Life, the higher education quarterly of the New York Times.
+Check out a new interactive listing of more than 600 colleges from the New York Times.